Amos J. Cummings: Journalism

 After his military service, Cummings filled editorial positions for the New York Tribune under Horace Greeley.
 He later worked for The New York Sun and the New York Express.
 He published a series of popular travel accounts of Florida and the American West for The New York Sun.
 Cummings was a member of the International Typographical Union No. 6 (New York).

 Congress

 Cummings was elected as a Democrat to the 50th Congress (March 4, 1887 – March 3, 1889).
 He declined renomination in 1888, but was subsequently elected to the 51st Congress to fill the vacancy caused by the death of Samuel S. Cox.
 He was reelected to the 52nd and 53rd Congresses and served from November 5, 1889, to November 21, 1894, when he resigned.
 He served as chairman of the Committee on Naval Affairs during the 53rd Congress.

 Cummings was elected to the 54th Congress to fill the vacancy caused by the death of Representative-elect Andrew J. Campbell.
 He was reelected to the 55th, 56th, and 57th Congresses, serving from November 5, 1895, until his death on May 2, 1902.

+Death and burial

 Cummings died in Baltimore, Maryland of pneumonia on May 2, 1902.
 He was interred in Clinton Cemetery in Irvington, New Jersey.